gdh13/cybersecurity/PLAN.md

  * CAIQ MOS-19: No mobile device remote software version / patch validation.
  * CAIQ MOS-20: No BYOD device allowed use systems and servers.
  * CAIQ SEF-04: We are unable to support litigation holds for a specific tenant's data.
- * CAIQ STA-08: We do not review our information supply chain in an annual review.
- * CAIQ STA-09: Third-party providers' confidentiality and delivery level agreements are not reviewed annually.

 ## Inapplicable